fanyazhi/Sparse-Matrix/README.md

 # Sparse-Matrix
 c++ compressed row storage sparse matrix ver 2.5

-The CRS (Compressed Row Storage) Sparse Matrix was originally a programing assignment for ECE 4960, one of the most useful course I took at Cornell in 2018.
+The CRS (Compressed Row Storage) Sparse Matrix was originally a programing assignment for ECE 4960.
 All assignments in this course were written from scratch.
-In the end of the course, I made major modifications in CRSmatrix version 2.0 and used it in my final project (Spline Fitting, which is pretty cool).
+In the end of the course, I made major modifications in CRSmatrix version 2.0 and used it in my final project (Spline Fitting, which can be found here https://github.com/fanyazhi/Spline-Fitting).

 In version 2.5, I added in examples, made the style better, and added more documentation.